bptlab/argos/_posts/2017-07-17-frontend-dev-component-doku.markdown

 ---

+## Introduction to Argos components
+The Argos front end comprises of several [REACT](https://facebook.github.io/react/) components.
+In the [argos front end project](https://github.com/bptlab/argos-frontend), most components are structured corresponding the views they are used in:
+For example, the [`HierarchyStepper`](#hierarchystepper) can be found in the [`GridView`](#gridview)-folder, as it is only used by this view.
+More common components, that are reused within the project, like buttons or notification, are located in the [`Utils`](#utils)-folder.

+Components that need a data-connection to the back end are not plain REACT components but inherit from the [`ConnectionComponent`](#connectioncomponent), to simplify the process of fetching data.
+More information regarding this component and the used framework can be found in (TODO: ADD LINK).

+Hereinafter, the components will be briefly introduced and explained, following the project's file structure.

+---

 ## App
 The `App` component fetches the entity type hierachy from the back end and saves it globally into the _window_ variable _hierarchy_.
 It also wraps the theme provider from material ui around the front end's pages.